Velocity Variance Pseudoscience

 They are attempting to apply statistical process control to story points as if they are a historical measure such as dollars spent, hours consumed, days to complete (cycle time), or number of items completed per unit of time (throughput).
 But story points are not a measurement of something that happened.
 They were a guess.

-To improve the team’s ability to predict their ability to deliver, instead of story points, a cycle time measure would need to be added to the throughput chart and the points removed.
+To improve the team’s ability to predict their delivery, instead of story points, a cycle time measure would need to be added to the throughput chart and the points removed.
 That chart would look like this:

 This chart provides predictability.
 We can now see historical data about how long it took to deliver each item.
 Rather than using guesses and treating them as though the guesses were all correct, we now have a collection of measurement data to which we can apply statistical analysis.
 This chart tells us that historically 95% of work items completed in 19 days or less.